-- Provision of a fixed amount to reflect capital and operational funding support that would normally be provided within a State governance framework, with the total amount being at least \$2 million per annum (possibly broken into 25% operational and 75% capital). - Establish a long-term, funded infrastructure and service delivery plan between the Commonwealth and NIRC that considers all aspects of infrastructure and service delivery, including components that would normally be provided financial and non-financial assistance under a formal State governance framework. - Once a willing State partner is established, have that State partner provide the requisite funding and support via existing programs and policies with the State partner being reimbursed by the Commonwealth for any support provided until this occurs, appropriate direct funding support would be required from the Commonwealth.
+- Provision of a fixed amount to reflect capital and operational funding support that would normally be provided within a State governance framework to local governments for the delivery of local government functions, with the total amount being potentially \$2 million per annum (possibly broken into 25% operational and 75% capital). - Establish a long-term, funded infrastructure and service delivery plan between the Commonwealth and NIRC that considers all aspects of infrastructure and service delivery, including components that would normally be provided financial and non-financial assistance under a formal State governance framework. - A State partner to provide the requisite funding and support via existing programs and policies with the State partner being reimbursed by the Commonwealth for any support provided.

-- NIRC's financial sustainability and ability to meet its service obligations suffer from an absence of financial and non-financial support that would normally be delivered by a State or Territory government. - This is particularly the case in the delivery of tourism support to the local economy and in meeting its significant environmental obligations, as well as in the replacement and upgrade of essential infrastructure and community services (albeit to a lesser extent given the special and significant grant funding provided by the Commonwealth on a project by project basis). - Local businesses are also affected by the absence of targeted economic stimulus programs and other levels of support targeted to them in other local government areas with a State framework in place. - Benchmarking of State Government support in Queensland and NSW suggests that NIRC could access at least \$2 million per annum based on the median provision of grants on a per capita basis, with its unique circumstances meaning that support could be significantly greater than this amount. - Several options are available to the Commonwealth and NIRC to overcome the financial and non-financial impacts identified, including: - The provision of additional, specified annual operational and capital funding support to NIRC by the Commonwealth based on established benchmarks. - The establishment and delivery of an agreed long-term, funded program of infrastructure and service delivery between the Commonwealth and NIRC to meet service obligations. - Delivery of financial and non-financial support via a State partner, with the Commonwealth compensating the State partner - with support provided directly to NIRC in the interim.
+- NIRC's financial sustainability and ability to meet its service obligations suffer from an absence of financial and non-financial support that would normally be delivered by a State or Territory government. - This is particularly the case in the delivery of tourism support to the local economy and in meeting its significant environmental obligations, as well as in the replacement and upgrade of essential infrastructure and community services (albeit to a lesser extent given the special and significant grant funding provided by the Commonwealth on a project by project basis). - Local businesses are also affected by the absence of targeted economic stimulus programs and other levels of support targeted directly to them in other local government areas with a State framework in place. - Benchmarking of State Government support in Queensland and NSW suggests that NIRC could access around \$2 million per annum based on the median provision of grants on a per capita basis. - Several options are available to the Commonwealth and NIRC to overcome the financial and non-financial impacts identified, including: - The provision of additional, specified annual operational and capital funding support to NIRC by the Commonwealth based on established benchmarks. - The establishment and delivery of an agreed long-term, funded program of infrastructure and service delivery between the Commonwealth and NIRC to meet service obligations. - Delivery of financial and non-financial support via a State partner, with the Commonwealth compensating the State Partner.

-- 1. That the Commonwealth and NIRC consider the available options to mitigate against the 'State disconnect' that presently exists, including: - a) The provision of additional, specified annual operational and capital funding support to NIRC by the Commonwealth based on established benchmarks. - b) The establishment and delivery of an agreed long-term, funded program of infrastructure and service delivery between the Commonwealth and NIRC to meet service obligations.
+1. That the Commonwealth and NIRC consider the available options to mitigate against the 'State Disconnect' that presently exists, including:

-c) Delivery of financial and non-financial support via a State partner, with the Commonwealth compensating the State partner - with support provided directly to NIRC in the interim.
+- a.
+The provision of additional, specified annual operational and capital funding support to NIRC by the Commonwealth based on established benchmarks. - b.
+The establishment and delivery of an agreed long-term, funded program of infrastructure and service delivery between the Commonwealth and NIRC to meet compliance and service obligations. - c.
+Delivery of financial and non-financial support via a State partner, with the Commonwealth compensating the State partner.